ronni86bit/Evaluation-of-Multi-Document-Abstractive-Summarization-Models/mds-benchmark/README.md

 - Mixed precision (`fp16`/`bf16`) and `gradient_accumulation_steps` help fit bigger batches.
 - For PRIMERA, set `global_attention` on document boundaries (implemented in `data.py`).

----

-**Academic integrity**: The advanced baselines here are faithful *simplifications* of the research ideas so you can run them end-to-end on CNN/DailyMail.
-For official SOTA numbers, refer to the original papers.